-On April 10, a 14-year-old Hackney pony mare in St. Clair County, Michigan, was confirmed positive for strangles.
-The mare initially developed clinical signs on March 25, including nasal discharge and large lymph nodes that progressed to rupturing.
-She is currently affected and alive, and she is under voluntary quarantine.
+On May 22, a 4-year-old Belgian mare in Branch County, Michigan, was confirmed positive for strangles.
+The horse developed clinical signs on May 18, including nasal discharge, enlarged lymph nodes and difficulty swallowing.
+She is now recovering.

 EDCC Health Watch is an Equine Network marketing program that utilizes information from the Equine Disease Communication Center (EDCC) to create and disseminate verified equine disease reports.
 The EDCC is an independent nonprofit organization that is supported by industry donations in order to provide open access to infectious disease information.

 Strangles in horses is an infection caused by Streptococcus equi subspecies equi and spread through direct contact with other equids or contaminated surfaces.
 Horses that aren’t showing clinical signs can harbor and spread the bacteria, and recovered horses remain contagious for at least six weeks, with the potential to cause outbreaks long-term.

 Infected horses can exhibit a variety of clinical signs: